Public hospital: India

+Oceania

 Australia

 In Australia, public hospitals are operated and funded by each individual state's health department.
 The federal government also contributes funding.
 Services in public hospitals for all Australian citizens and permanent residents are fully subsidized by the federal government's Medicare Universal Healthcare program.
 Hospitals in Australia treat all Australian citizens and permanent residents regardless of their age, income, or social status.

 Emergency Departments are almost exclusively found in public hospitals.
 Private hospitals rarely operate emergency departments, and patients treated at these private facilities are billed for care.
 Some costs, however (pathology, X-ray) may qualify for billing under Medicare.

 Where patients hold private health insurance, after initial treatment by a public hospital's emergency department, the patient has the option of being transferred to a private hospital.

 According to the World Health Organization, in 2014, total expenditure on health reached 9.4% of GDP, i.e. $4,357 per capita.